 Even if you have splurged on the best skin care products in the world, it wouldn’t be worth a dime if you do not know the how to apply them properly.
 One of the key takeouts is that every time you layer on a product, make sure you leave a little “breather” between each product application.
-Some products would sip into the skin as fast as a few seconds, whereas some may take about 20 seconds.
-If you are in a rush, then you should simplify your routine rather than simply slathering piles of products aimlessly- resulting in looking like a hot mess.
+Some products would sip into the skin as fast as a few seconds, whereas others may take about 20 seconds.
+If you are in a rush, you should simplify your routine rather than simply slathering piles of products aimlessly- resulting in looking like a hot mess.

 The following is a step-by-step skin care routine: